Lost Wages After a Car Accident

 In many cases, lost wages refer to the income you lost during your recovery period.
 For example, if you were out of work for four weeks and returned to work at full capacity, you could seek four weeks’ worth of lost wage compensation through your auto insurance claim or personal injury lawsuit.

 However, many car accident victims suffer long-term or even permanent injuries that impact their ability to work in the future.
 In some cases, victims can return to work in a lessened capacity and make less money than they did pre-injury.
 And in other cases, victims are completely unable to return to the workforce because of their injuries.
+In addition to financial losses, many car accident victims endure significant physical pain, which can further impact their ability to work and their overall quality of life.

 In either of these cases, you can seek compensation for your loss of future earning capacity in addition to compensation for the wages you already lost.
 However, working with an experienced injury attorney who can accurately calculate your loss of future earnings is essential.
 The last thing you want is to leave any money you deserve on the table.